NicholasBlackburn1/Face-Door/README.md

 ## IMPORTANT INFO ABOUT FACES
 <li> please use a non skin color background for the face image that your going to train</li>

+## Opencv User Color Code  for Detected Faces

+1. <span style="color:#00FF00">Admin Green</span> this color is only used for indicating Detected Admin Users.

+2. <span style="color:#00FFFF">User Blue</span> this color is only used for indicating detected non Admin users

+3. <span style="color:#FFB000">Unwated Orange</span> this color is only used for Displaying detected Banned Users.

+4.  <span style="color:#FF00FF">Group Purple </span> this color is only used for Displaying a detected group of people.

+5.  <span style="color:#FF0000">Death Red </span> this color is only used for Displaying when a unreconized person shows up
 ## P.S
 ### Please fork me